the-ayush-singh/College-Network/README.md

 ## Simulation of network of our college Indian Institute of Information Technology Bhopal

-This project was designed as an internship project at Cisco Networking by Ayush Singh.
+This project was designed as an internship project at Cisco Networking by Ayush Singh and Team.